Astrochemistry: Infrared spectroscopy

-Infrared astronomy has also revealed that the interstellar medium contains a suite of complex gas-phase carbon compounds called polyaromatic hydrocarbons, often abbreviated PAHs or PACs.
-These molecules, composed primarily of fused rings of carbon (either neutral or in an ionized state), are said to be the most common class of carbon compound in the Galaxy.
-They are also the most common class of carbon molecule in meteorites and in cometary and asteroidal dust (cosmic dust).
-These compounds, as well as the amino acids, nucleobases, and many other compounds in meteorites, carry deuterium and isotopes of carbon, nitrogen, and oxygen that are very rare on Earth, attesting to their extraterrestrial origin.
-The PAHs are thought to form in hot circumstellar environments (around dying, carbon-rich red giant stars).
+Infrared spectroscopy has revealed that the interstellar medium contains a suite of complex gas-phase carbon compounds called polyaromatic hydrocarbons (PAHs or PACs).
+These molecules, composed primarily of fused rings of carbon (in neutral or ionized states), are thought to be the most common class of carbon compound in the Galaxy and are abundant in cosmic dust, meteorites, and cometary and asteroidal material.
+Many of these compounds, along with amino acids, nucleobases and other organics in meteorites, are enriched in deuterium and rare isotopes of carbon, nitrogen and oxygen, indicating an extraterrestrial origin.
+PAHs are thought to form in hot circumstellar environments around dying, carbon-rich red giant stars.

-Infrared astronomy has also been used to assess the composition of solid materials in the interstellar medium, including silicates, kerogen-like carbon-rich solids, and ices.
-This is because unlike visible light, which is scattered or absorbed by solid particles, the IR radiation can pass through the microscopic interstellar particles, but in the process there are absorptions at certain wavelengths that are characteristic of the composition of the grains.
-As above with radio astronomy, there are certain limitations, e.g. N_{2} is difficult to detect by either IR or radio astronomy.
+Infrared observations have also been used to assess the composition of solid materials in the interstellar medium, including silicates, kerogen-like carbon-rich solids and ices.
+Unlike visible light, which is strongly scattered or absorbed by solid particles, IR radiation can pass through microscopic interstellar grains but is absorbed at specific wavelengths characteristic of their composition.